NikDev345/NLP_generalizer/README.md

-🧠 NLP Data Generalization Tool
+#🧠 NLP Data Generalization Tool

-A principled Natural Language Processing (NLP) web application that generalizes and anonymizes user-uploaded text data using a hybrid approach:
+A principled Natural Language Processing (NLP) web application that generalizes and anonymizes user-uploaded text data using a hybrid, real-world approach:

-Deterministic rules for structured personal data
+Deterministic rule-based masking for structured data

 Transformer-based Named Entity Recognition (NER) for reliable entities

-This project focuses on correct system design, not forced output manipulation.
+This project focuses on correct system design, not cosmetic or forced outputs.

-🚀 Features
+#🚀 Features

 Upload .txt or .csv files from the user end

-Automatically anonymizes sensitive information:
+Automatically generalizes and anonymizes:

-Names
+Names (PERSON)

-Organizations
+Organizations (ORG)

-Locations
+Locations (GPE / LOC)

 Email addresses